-If you really feel like you child needs an extra nap to catch up a bit, they to limit it to 45 minutes.
+If you really feel like your child needs an extra nap to catch up a bit, then to limit it to 45 minutes.
 Don't let your child nap too close to bedtime.
 If it a choice between a strangely timed dinner time nap or an earlier bedtime - I suggest you go with the earlier bedtime.

 Sunlight is a useful tool in helping both you and your child adjust to the new time zone, since light is the most powerful time cue our bodies have.
 Try to plan meals and socialising around the new time zone too, and get an hour or two of fresh air in the early afternoon.
 When evening rolls around, make sure you do the opposite!
 Use blackout blinds, and keep light to a minimum a couple of hours before you want your child to go to bed.
 This will help stimulate Melatonin production, which makes your child sleepier.

 If possible, take your child's sleeping bag or sleep toy/comforter with you when you travel.
 It will provide some comfort and familiarity for them when going bed and for falling asleep.

 So, you’ve steeled your nerves and let everyone know that you’re not budging on baby’s schedule.
 She took her naps at the right times, and now it’s time for bed.
 The only catch is that, quite often there’s only one room for you and your child.
 A big mistake parents often make is to bed share with their baby or toddler while traveling.
 Bed sharing is a big no-no!!
 Even if it is only for a few nights, it won't take long for your child to decide this is their preferred location.
 You will likely find yourself starting the sleep plan all over again when you get home.